2600254/gfe_driver/README.md

 ##### RocksDB

-Download the library from https://github.com/2600254/BACH_demo.
 ```
 apt-get install librocksdb-dev
 git clone https://github.com/facebook/rocksdb
 ```
-Then configure the driver by pointing the path to the header files of rocksdb:
+Then configure the driver by pointing the path to the header files of RocksDB:

 ```
 mkdir build && cd build